 $99,948.00 NEH Grant

-The Africana Theatre and Dance Collection As A Teaching Resource will make thousands of uncatalogued historic and contemporary theatre and dance documents including, photographs, plays, oral history, video and audio cassettes, programs, magazines, and other rich primary sources, available to researchers.
+The Africana Theatre and Dance Collection As A Teaching Resource, or simply ATDC, will make thousands of imperiled uncatalogued historic and contemporary theatre and dance documents and countless other items, available to researchers.

-The grant period is from 2018-2020.
-Students will receive training in archival, preservation, and digitization methods.
-They will also be provided a stipend to take inventory, organize, catalog, digitize, and upload the collections’ materials to Founders’ digital card catalog which will make the collection available for researchers at Howard, the surrounding community, and the consortium of universities.
+The grant period ran from January 2018-Spring 2020.
+Students received training in archival, preservation, and digitization methods.
+They were also provided a stipend to take inventory, organize, catalog, and digitize, the collection's massive materials.
+Once sorted and categorized, the collection will be uploaded to Founders’ open source digital platform which will make the collection available for all laymen and researchers including those not affiliated with universities.

-At the end of the grant period in 2020, once the collection is established, the students will use the Africana Theatre and Dance Collection to conduct humanities research to create videos, blogs, and podcasts that will be uploaded to the internet.
-Students will also present their projects at Howard University’s Research week.
-To ensure that the nonacademic community is aware of the new Africana Theatre and Dance Collection, a seminar for Research on Africana Dance and Theatre will be hosted in Founders Library.
+At the end of the grant period in Spring 2020, the students utilized the Africana Theatre and Dance Collection to conduct humanities research to create websites.
+To ensure that the nonacademic community was made aware of the new Africana Theatre and Dance Collection, a seminar for Research on Africana Dance Theatre - The Nankama African Dance Conference - was hosted on Howard's main campus and the launch of the ATDC was announced and discussed.
 See the picture collage above for a small sample of the enormous number of items that will comprise the collection.

 **Double click on each picture for information**

-The Africana Theatre and Dance Collection project was made possible by a grant from the National Endowment for the Humanities.
+The Africana Theatre and Dance Collection has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor

 “Any views, findings, conclusions, or recommendations expressed in this Web resource, do not necessarily represent those of the National Endowment for the Humanities.”